mattcone/markdown-guide/_tools/deepdwn.md

 Deepdwn also supports some additional block elements:

 * Mermaid diagrams
-* AsciiMath, Katex and mhchem for math and chemistry rendering
+* AsciiMath, Katex, and mhchem for math and chemistry rendering
-* Sheet music, guitar tabs and songbooks
+* Sheet music, guitar tabs, and songbooks

 {% include tool-syntax-table.html %}